-The first pre-wedding ceremony in a Punjabi wedding is the takha.
-The takha, also known as roka, establishes a formal relationship between the boy’s and girl’s families.
+The first pre-wedding ceremony in a Punjabi wedding is the thaka.
+The thaka, also known as roka, establishes a formal relationship between the boy’s and girl’s families.
 In essence it is a promise of marriage between the couple and signals that both families have stopped searching for a marital partner.

 Time of Day:

 - Father or designate from boy’s side gives money directly to girl.
 Then offers and feeds her a small bit of Indian sweet.

 - Father or designate from girl’s side gives money directly to boy.
 Then offers and feeds him a small sweet.

 Bachai lok, your Auntyji knows that thakas these days are becoming big and elaborate, but I recommend the thaka be a small, intimate gathering of the two families.
 Plenty of opportunities for big functions will arise throughout the wedding.
 A thaka, in my humble opinion, is best conducted when accompanied by lunch, or perhaps, afternoon tea with snacks – because, bachai lokh, as you know, all Punjabi functions must include kanna (food).